 #8.
 Include healthy fats into your diet.
 Fat contains 9 calories per gram (compared to 4 calories per gram for protein and carbs), so it’s easier to increase your daily calorie intake by implementing healthy fat sources.
 Try adding 2-3 tablespoons of olive oil or coconut oil when cooking your meals to kick up the calories.
 You can also add avocados to your meals and peanut butter or almond butter to your protein smoothies to get those calories up.

 #9.
 Avoid low nutrient foods like candy, cakes, pies, cookies, salty snack foods and doughnuts.
 Remember, it’s not just the overall calories, but the quality of the calories that’s important.
 There is no reason to eat a ton of high sugar junk food which ends up getting stored as body fat.
 You might gain weight but you will be fat!
 Eat a lot of clean food and maximize the amount of lean muscle mass you can pack onto your physique.

 #10.
 Start your day off right by eating a quality and hearty breakfast.

 #11.
 Try to eat a good healthy snack before you go to bed each night.
 A great late night snack is 1 cup of cottage cheese with 1 scoop of your favorite protein powder.
 Mix it up in a bowl and enjoy!

 #12.
 Remember to weight train because the weight you do gain needs to be lean muscle mass.

 GAINING MUSCLE INSTEAD OF FAT

 To put on muscle, you need to eat extra calories.
-But common sense tells us that if we take in extra calories and don’t exercise, you will gain fat.
+But common sense tells us that if we take in extra calories and don’t exercise, you will gain body fat.
 Strength training will use the extra calories to stimulate muscle cells to grow.
 A good way to see if you have gained muscle and not fat is to measure your percentage of body fat before and after you start your weight training program.